Databases

 Introduction to Mongoose

-Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
-It manages relationships between data, provides schema validation, and is used to translate between objects in code and their representation in MongoDB.
+Mongoose is a popular Object Data Modeling (ODM) library for MongoDB and Node.js.
+It provides a straightforward, schema-based solution to model your application data.
+Mongoose manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.

-To start using Mongoose in your Node.js application, you need to install it via npm.
-Run the following command to install Mongoose:
+To begin using Mongoose in your Node.js application, you need to install it via npm.
+Once installed, you can require Mongoose in your project and establish a connection to your MongoDB database.

 Defining a Schema

-A schema in Mongoose defines the structure of the documents within a collection.
-You can define a schema using the Schema constructor:
+Mongoose allows you to define schemas for your data.
+A schema defines the structure of documents within a collection.
+You can define field types, validation rules, and default values.

 Creating a Model

-After defining a schema, you need to create a model.
-A model is a wrapper for the schema and provides an interface for interacting with the database:
+Once you have a schema, you can create a model.
+A model is a compiled version of the schema, and it provides an interface to interact with the database.

 Performing CRUD Operations